ggilmore/kickstart/README.md

   - [`shfmt`](https://github.com/mvdan/sh): https://github.com/mvdan/sh
   - [`prettier`](https://prettier.io/): https://prettier.io/
 - A Github Actions CI pipeline powered by [dhall](https://dhall-lang.org/) that enforces all of the above
+- `deno` to assist with writing scripts that would be too messy for bash

 # Dependencies